Fordalex/google_books_api/README.md

     Remove keyboard after user has searched for a book.
     Don't allow a user to put in conflicting dates when adding a book.

+Uncompleted Books

+    Needs to be added to the form.
+    Needs to be added to the profile filter.
+    Add to the view all filter.

 ### Responsive

 Profile